jsolisu/git-clone-all-org/README.md

 # github-clone-all-org
-Clone all organization branches from GitHub
+Clone all organization branches from GitHub.